BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 As new requirements for the transferred data evolve the version will change.

 A sample header: `S9B`
-- The first character is the puzzle type
+- The first character is the puzzle type.
-- The second character is the puzzle size (base 36)
+- The second character is the puzzle size (base 36).
-- The third character is the encoding version, a letter A...Z
+- The third character is the encoding version, a letter A...Z.

 @Row {
     @Column {